Caning and Seat Weaving

 Another flat bamboo cane weave, Over-the-round or Primitive caning can be done in either a Herringbone or Porch Rocker woven pattern.
 A two layer process weaving the top and bottom (or front and back) of the frame simultaneously whereby the cane wraps around the frame or "rounds".

-Similar to "Over-the-round", but using wide fibre splint or natural oak, ashe, or hickory splint.
+Similar to "Over-the-round", but using wide fibre splint or (at a higher cost) natural oak, ashe, or hickory splint.

 A common weave found on those rocking chairs at your favorite Florida native restaurant... or on ladder-back dining chair, as shown below.
 Rush was originally done using rolled cat tail leaves.
 Although natural materials are still available (though quite expensive), less expensive, man-made fibre rush material is most often used.